rccordell/feeling-responsive/_posts/labs/2018-01-12-Lab1-Markdown.md

 + Headlines for different sections
 + I won't require it, but *extra kudos* if you can include an image and/or a footnote.

+Your post must also be named correctly and include the header outlined in [the fieldbook assignment](http://s18tot.ryancordell.org/assignments/fieldbook).

+## File Name and Header

+The filename must follow a very specific convention in order to post correctly.
+Essentially, it lists the date (of submission) in Year, Month, Day format, followed by your last name (or pseudonym) and the lab number.
+Essentially, it should look like this: ```YYYY-MM-DD-NAME-LAB-NUMBER.md````.

+The file also needs a header that will allow me to publish your fieldbook easily on the course website and makes clear precisely which lab activity a given entry records.
+We will go over this header in our first lab, but I've included a model below you can simply copy, paste, and modify.
+As an example, you might include the following lines at the top of each file (or each entry if you're using a single file), modified to suit the specifics of each week:

+    ```
+    ---
+    layout: page
+    title: "Your TITLE HERE"
+    author: "YOUR NAME or PSEUDONYM"
+    categories:
+        - LAB NUMBER
+        - LAB TOPIC
+    comments: false
+    show_meta: true
+    header:
+        image_fullwidth: OPTIONAL-IMAGE-NAME.FILE-EXTENSION
+        caption: OPTIONAL CAPTION FOR IMAGE WITH CITATION
+        caption_url: OPTIONAL URL FOR IMAGE CITATION
+    ---
+    ```

+If your file does not include these fields I will ask you to revise it before I can consider the entry complete.

 ## R Markdown